marhoy/nrk-download/README.md

 If you don't specify anything, the directories will be created inside `~/Downloads/nrkdownload`, where `~` means your home directory.
 If you want the downloads somewhere else (e.g. directly to your NAS), there are two ways to specify a different download directory:
 - Define an environment variable named `NRKDOWNLOAD_DIR`
-- Specify the download directory on the command line with the option `-d download_dir` if you do both at the same time, the option from the command line will take precedence.
+- Specify the download directory on the command line with the option `-d download_dir`

+If you do both at the same time, the option from the command line will take precedence.

-If you don't know how to define an environment variable, try to Google `create environment variable` and the name of you operating system.
+If you don't know how to define an environment variable under your operating system, try to Google `create environment variable` and the name of you operating system.
+(Under Linux and MacOS, you would want to edit your `~/.bash_profile`)

 ## Installing
 The package and its requirements can be installed in several ways, depending on whether you want to just use it or whether you want to change the code.
 And since it is compatible with both Python 2 and 3, you can decide under what version of Python you want to run it.